How Going Vegetarian Could Help to Drop the Pounds

 Previous research has linked vegetarian diets to decreased risk of type 2 diabetes and coronary heart disease.
 But there have been few big studies showing whether people can lose weight if they cut out meat.

 So a group of researchers affiliated with Harvard University's T. H. Chan School of Public Health combed through published clinical trials – nearly all of them small — that looked at the effects of vegetarian diets on weight loss.

 The team focused on two major types of vegetarian diets: the lacto-ovo diet, which allows for milk and eggs, and the vegan diet, which is typically plant-based with no animal products at all

 "Vegetarian diets have been suggested as one of many dietary approaches to promote weight loss because of high amounts of plant-based foods, but the evidence is limited and inconclusive," Frank Hu, professor of nutrition and epidemiology at Harvard and an author of the study.

 The results of the meta-analysis, published in Journal of General Internal Medicine, found that those on vegetarian diets lost around 4.4 pounds more than the control group (who had no change in diet), while those on a vegan diet dropped 5.5 pounds more.

-A possible reason for weight loss may be the large amount of fruits, vegetables and whole grains consumed by the people on the vegetarian diet, according to the researchers.
+A possible reason for weight loss may be the large number of fruits, vegetables, and whole grains consumed by people on a vegetarian diet, according to the researchers.
 These foods are all high in fiber.